 To view Do this Changes made in a certain range Enter the start date in the Date Range From field and the stop date in the Date Range To field, or click the icon next to the field and choose the date.
 You must enter the date and time in the formats that you have set for your operating system.
 In Windows, you set the date and time formats from the Control Panel Regional Settings.
 On UNIX, you define the formats by setting the PVCS_DATE_FORMAT and PVCS_TIME_FORMAT environment variables.
 Changes made in a certain range (cont.)
 If there are no control panel settings and these environment variables are not set, then the format is mm/dd/yy hh:mm in the US and dd/mm/yy hh:mm in the UK.
 NOTE On UNIX, it is recommend that you set the PVCS_DATE_FORMAT to MM/dd/yyyy, or if you want days to lead months to dd/MM/yyyy.
 Notice that the month is specified in capital letters, and that the year is specified in four digits.
 These formats will give you the best results.
 Only archives that have had revisions checked out Select the Check Out check box.
 Only archives that have had workfiles checked in Select the Check In check box.
+Only archives that have had workfiles gotten Select the Get check box.
 Only archives that have had revisions promoted Select the Promote check box.
 Only archives that have had revisions deleted Select the Delete Revision check box.
+Only archives that have been renamed or deleted on a Version Manager File Server Select the VTransfer check box.
 A report for an entire project, including all of the versioned files within its subprojects Select the Include files in subprojects check box.